42-AI/bootcamp_machine-learning/day03/ex04/Interlude1.md

 # Predict II : the hypothesis

-If you were curious, you have plot the results of your sigmoid function from the las exercercise.
+If you were curious, you have plot the results of your sigmoid function from the last exercise.
 If you don't, well ... here is a plot of it:

 <img src="../../day00/assets/sigmoid.png"/>